Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 Brain freeze is an intense pain in the head that occurs not long after cold food or drink touches the roof of the mouth.
 It usually lasts a few seconds but can be more painful than a normal headache.

 It’s difficult to tell whether hamsters get brain freeze.
-However, it’s possible if their drinking water’s too cold or they’re fed too many frozen fruits and vegetables.
+However, it’s possible if their drinking water is too cold or they’re fed too many frozen fruits and vegetables.

-You can only tell by observing your hamster’s behavior each time it eats something cold.
+You can only tell by observing the hamster’s behavior each time it eats something cold.
 If it appears distressed or uncomfortable, there’s a high chance it has brain freeze.

-Since hamsters have a similar brain structure to ours with numerous nerves and blood vessels, cold food and drink may trigger a pain reaction.
+Since hamsters have a brain structure similar to ours with numerous nerves and blood vessels, cold food and drink could trigger a pain reaction.

 Why Is My Hamster Staring Into Space?